StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The sample files can be used with the command line options of some of the unit tests.

 # Modules
-TOMES Tool consists of single-purpose high, level module, **tagger.py**.
+TOMES Tagger consists of single-purpose high, level module, **tagger.py**.
 This creates a tagged version of a source EAXS file.
 It can be used as native Python class or as command line script.

 *Before creating a tagged EAXS file, please make sure that you have free disk space that is approximately 1.5 to 2 times greater than the size of your source EAXS file.*